 - A late payment on an account you haven’t recently used

-Some services provide additional features, although there may be a cost depending on the level of service or benefits you choose.
+Some credit monitoring services provide additional features, although there may be an added cost depending on the benefits you choose.

-Is it ever worth paying for credit monitoring?
+Is it ever worth it to pay for credit monitoring?

 Some of the programs that let you check your credit scores for free also include free credit report monitoring.
 The free options may even include daily monitoring and identity theft insurance and support.
 However, they generally only monitor one or two of your credit reports.

 If you’re looking for basic credit monitoring, signing up for two or three free programs that, when combined, monitor your credit reports from Equifax, Experian and TransUnion may be sufficient.